deepkumartraining/docker-k8s-April23/Day23/K8SClusterSetup_kubeadm_way.md

 -----------------------------------------------------------------------------------------------------------------------

-Note:
+## Note:
---apiserver-advertise-address needs update with the Internal IP address of the control plane node.
+  apiserver-advertise-address needs update with the Internal IP address of the control plane node.
---After successful completion of the command, execute below command as shown in the result as well.
+  After successful completion of the command, execute below command as shown in the result as well.
---Copy the result at last which has details mentioned below to add compute plane node to the cluster.
+  Copy the result at last which has details mentioned below to add compute plane node to the cluster.

 -----------------------------------------------------------------------------------------------------------------------
+# Commands for keeping kubernetes config at controller node
 mkdir -p $HOME/.kube
 sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
 sudo chown $(id -u):$(id -g) $HOME/.kube/config

-#Execute YAML files for calico CNI configuration to get installed on the cluster for networking.
+# Execute YAML files for calico CNI configuration to get installed on the cluster for networking.

 kubectl create -f https://raw.githubusercontent.com/projectcalico/calico/v3.25.1/manifests/tigera-operator.yaml kubectl create -f https://raw.githubusercontent.com/projectcalico/calico/v3.25.1/manifests/custom-resources.yaml

-Note: This is generated as per system specifications and important to join the worker node to the master.
+## Note: This is generated as per system specifications and important to join the worker node to the master.

 -----------------------------------------------------------------------------------------------------------------------
-##Execute this command on computenode for joining of cluster
+## Execute this command on computenode for joining of cluster

 kubeadm join 10.xxx.xx.xx:6443 --token <runtime token> \
         --discovery-token-ca-cert-hash sha256:<runtime token>

-####Possible failure:
+#### Possible failure:
 -----------------------------------------------------------------------------------------------------------------------
 kubeadm init --apiserver-advertise-address=10.xx.xx.xx --pod-network-cidr=192.168.0.0/16
 I0507 13:47:59.076704   17121 version.go:254] remote version is much newer: v1.27.1; falling back to: stable-1.21